Frequency-doubled Nd:YAG MOPA laser system with programmable rectangular pulses up to 200 microseconds: Results and discussion

 We optimized our system to obtain a flat time profile in the SH pulse.
 To accomplish this, the seed time profile must anticipate the time dependent gain of the amplifier system and the non-linearity of the second harmonic generation \cite{yarrow07a, meijer17a}.
 The gain modules are driven using the same currents shown in the cw panel, with a pump time much longer than the target pulse length.
 This is done in order to maximize the population inversion in the gain medium, and therefore to maximize the gain, whenever the seed pulse is on.
 The population inversion $\Delta$ is maximal at the beginning of the seed pulse, then is rapidly depleted as the pulse stimulates emission while propagating through the gain medium.
 For pulse energies much smaller than the stored energy of the amplifier, the gain $G$ is an exponential function of the population inversion $G=\exp(\Delta\sigma L)$ where $\sigma$ is the absorption cross section ($28\times10^{-20}$~cm$^2$ for Nd:YAG) and $L$ is the length of the amplification medium (63~mm for the pre-amplifier and 146~mm for the main-amplifier) \cite{koechner06a}.
 For pulse energies larger than the stored energy of the amplifier, the gain is proportional to the population inversion $G\propto \Delta$ \cite{park18a,jeong17a}.
 In our case, for generating rectangular pulses we operate in an intermediate regime, which cannot be described by a simple expression.
 Therefore the intensity of the seed pulse must be carefully ramped up as the gain drops in both amplifiers.
 As expected due to the exponential relationship between the population inversion and gain, this effect is particularly apparent in the pre-amplifier; this can be seen in the first two rows of the 200~$\mu$s and 60~$\mu$s panels in Fig.~\ref{fig_time_profile}.
-With proper seed pulse shaping, any overshoot or spikes can be avoided to guarantee a flat rectangular pulse.
+With proper seed pulse shaping that takes the time-dependence of the temporal gain profile into account, any overshoot or spikes can be avoided to guarantee a temporally flat-top pulse.
+A smooth temporal profile is required to maintain narrow linewidths.
+The temporally flat-top pulse is one example of this, but our pulse-shaping method could clearly be modified to give other smooth temporal pulse shapes (e.g. Gaussian).